28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 1. La Sagrada Familia

 One of Barcelona’s most famous buildings, the Basilica of La Sagrada Familia (Basilica of the Holy Family) is an architectural masterpiece that should be at the top of any Spain bucket list.
-If there is one landmark that you absolutely cannot miss in Barcelona, it’s Sagrada Familia.
+If there is one landmark that you absolutely cannot miss in Barcelona, it’s the Sagrada Familia.

 Designed by the genius architect Antoni Gaudí, La Sagrada is truly breathtaking.
 No words or pictures do it justice – it’s a place you have to experience first-hand.